kubernetes/website/content/en/docs/setup/independent/high-availability.md

 - timothysc
 - detiber
 - chuckha
-title: Creating HA clusters with kubeadm
+title: Creating Highly Available Clusters with kubeadm
 content_template: templates/task
 ---

-{{% capture steps %}}'
-{{% /capture %}}

 {{% capture overview %}}

-This guide shows you how to install and set up a highly available Kubernetes cluster using kubeadm.
-This guide requires a Kubernetes version 1.11 or higher.
+This page explains two different ways to set up a highly available Kubernetes cluster using kubeadm:

-This covers two different strategies of deployment, stacked masters as one method and external etcd as another.

-The stacked masters method requires less infrastructure by co-locating etcd members and control plane nodes.
+- With stacked masters.
+This approach requires less infrastructure. etcd members and control plane nodes are co-located.

-The external etcd method requires more infrastructure but provides separation of the control plane nodes and etcd members.
+- With an external etcd cluster.
+This approach requires more infrastructure.
+The control plane nodes and etcd members are separated.

+Your clusters must run Kubernetes version 1.11 or later.

 {{< note >}}
 **Note**: This guide does not cover cloud-provider installation.
 Therefore if